jcm300/PRI/README.md

 # PRI
-Repository with works done on Processing and Representation of Information
+Repository with works done on Processing and Representation of Information at **Universidade do Minho**.